The Weeping Project

 Vestfold Kunstsenter, Tønsberg, Norway

-"The Weeping Project" explores the grief of the land caused by climate changes and the innovative role of art and humankind in these conditions.
+"The Weeping Project" explores the grief of the land caused by climate change and the innovative role of art and humankind in these conditions.

 It is rooted in my cross-disciplinary practice, in which I investigate how our physiological body can be understood as a fluid structure and how the body is in a dynamic relationship with our Ecosystem.

-The project background is access to fresh water, one of the most crucial issues we need to come to terms with.
+The project background is access to fresh water, one of the most crucial issues we need to address.
 According to the World Resources Institute, a quarter of Earth’s population will face water crises by 2030.
-At the same time, according to statistics, every Norwegian uses an average of 171 litres of water per day.
-It equals 3,420,000 drops.
+At the same time, according to statistics, every Norwegian uses an average of 171 litres of water per day, which equals 3,420,000 drops.

 The highest in Scandinavia, prompting me to ask: Can we shift our measurement of water from litres to tears?

-I'm addressing a question about sustainable material interacting with humidity to improve a biodegradable aspect of fog harvesting nets and my artworks.
+I'm addressing a question about sustainable material interacting with humidity to improve the biodegradable aspect of fog harvesting nets and my artworks.
 Hair has extraordinary hygroscopic properties.
 This means that they can absorb all kinds of environmental water, including atmospheric moisture, and they do this very effectively.
 75% of the maximum amount of water is absorbed within four minutes.
-The use of this material for collecting water isn't a new concept.
-Archaeological sources from 5000 – 4500 BC inform about the Chichorro people in Chile, who used hides with thin hairs to intercept water droplets from fog, channelling the water into vessels placed below.
+The use of this material for collecting water is new for nets harvesting fog but isn't a new concept for collecting water.
+Archaeological sources from 5000 – 4500 BC inform about the Chichorro people in Chile, who used hides with thin hairs to intercept water droplets from fog.
+Our research kan connect this human heritage experience with its modern interpretation.

-I initiated a collaboration with Prof. Andreas Carlson’s research group from the Department of Mathematics at Oslo University.
-We share a mutual interest in capillary fluid flow and investigation nature’s way to condense humidity into liquid.
+I initiated a collaboration with Prof. Andreas Carlson’s research group from the Department of Mathematics at the University of Oslo.
+We share a mutual interest in capillary fluid flow and the investigation of nature’s way to condense humidity into liquid.
 My work in the lab challenged the current standard method used for harvesting techniques and materials.
 Based on this research, I have created The Weeping Station.
-This installation invited the audience to interact with a particular species of moss that performed water collecting from a mist (work in the attachment).
+This installation invited the audience to interact with a particular species of moss that performed water collecting from a mist.
 It has triggered a novel metaphor of learning from hair cup moss's ability to condense mist.
 It also directed me to emulate moss's ability into a new material for fog collection: human hair.
 As a result, the research team included both materials in scientific research proposals as empirical models for further investigations.

 Photo credit: Aliona Pazdniakova